|

 primarily in Italy in an effort to survive the new environment.

-producing and distributing over 30,000 handmade recycle pieces
+designer, and producing and distributing over 30,000 handmade recycle

-designs in with a manufacturer in the Veneto region of Italy, the
+with a manufacturer in the Veneto region of Italy, the world's

 powerhouse of fashion production and finance.